 [3] The guidelines that follow are intended as a checklist of relevant factors to be considered.
-Adoption of only some of the guidelines may be adequate in some cases, while adoption of all of them may not be sufficient in others.
+Adoption of only some of the guidelines may be adequate in some cases, while adoption of them all may not be sufficient in others.